Otumian-empire/otumian-blogging-articles/expense-tracker-api-articles/03-basic-crud-api-validation-and-auth-with-lib/notes.md

 We started to section or move some of our code into different files.
 We have the data we are manipulating, in the `data.js` file, we have the validations in `validations.js` and so on.
 This process can get complicated and out of hand easily.
 So don't push it.
 It is a simple application we are building.

-As usual, we are building on top of the previous codebase which can be found [on github](https://github.com/Otumian-empire/otumian-blogging-articles/tree/main/expense-tracker-api-articles/02-basic-crud-api-with-validation-and-auth/expense-tracker-simple-api) and read more on it on [Validation, Authentication and Authorization](https://dev.to/otumianempire/validation-authentication-and-authorization-5cag).
+As usual, we are building on top of the previous codebase which can be found [on github][previous-code-on-github] and read more on it on [Validation, Authentication and Authorization][previous-article].

 The api we are building is that titled expense tracker.
 We have users and their expenses.
 So we are dealing with two entities.
 As the project grows and the content of the `index.js` grows, we have to pull certain codes out or group them to be precise.
 This is not a must, we can write all our code in one files and it will work fine.
 There are advantages and disadvantages to it, however, it is better to know when to group your functionalities.